Phazzie/mixitfixit/projguid.md

 11. **Performance optimization**: Optimize the performance of the code.

 ## Phases
+### Project phases
+This project is divided into multiple phases.
 Here you can see the [Refactoring Guide](refactoring_guide.md) and the [checklist](project_checklist.md) for more information about the phases.

 ### Phase 3: General Review and Cleanup / Tests in Progress